SefBoonen/Pathfinding-Visualizer/README.md

 # Pathfinding-Visualizer

-Pathfinding visualizer is a pathfinding visualizer made with typescript.
+Pathfinding visualizer is a visualization tool for various pathfinding algorithms made with typescript.

 # Current algorithms